seanysean/LearnChess/README.md

 ### [Play with the computer](https://learnchess.tk/computer)

-Can you beat Stockfish?
-Probably not, but it is a weakened version of it, so give it a try.
+Play against the JavaScript version of Stockfish 8.
 Features like takebacks and different levels are coming soon.